swirldev/swirlify/README.md

 # When you are finished writing your lesson, add it to the course manifest
 add_to_manifest()

-# Convret your course into a `.swc` file so you can share it easily.
+# Convert your course into a `.swc` file so you can share it easily.
 pack_course()
 ```